quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part16_The_LSTM_Layer.md

 :p How does the LSTM generate new information to be stored in the cell state?
 ??x
-After passing the concatenation of \( h_{t-1} \) and \( x_t \) through an input gate, it is passed through a dense layer with a tanh activation function.
-This produces a vector \( C_t \), which contains values between -1 and 1 and represents new information to be stored in the cell state.
+After passing the concatenation of $h_{t-1}$ and $ x_t $ through an input gate, it is passed through a dense layer with a tanh activation function.
+This produces a vector $C_t$, which contains values between -1 and 1 and represents new information to be stored in the cell state.

 Example Code:
 ```java